Remove My Name From Organ Donor Registry in California; It’s Still My Body!

 - Whether you would like to donate your organs in the event of death

-Removing your entire presence is almost impossible, but can you remove your name from the registry?
+Removing your entire presence is almost impossible, but can you ?

 How to Remove Your Name From the Organ Donor Registry in California on Your Own